TravelByRocket/synodic-co/_posts/2022-04-08-get-extents-for-all-geopds.md

   - gdal
 ---

-In a preceding post [GeoJSON form GeoPDF]({% post_url 2022-04-05-geopdf-to-geojson %}) we did some fast work to prove that we could get the data we neede but now we need to dig a little deeper to put it into a format that we think we can use.
+In a preceding post [GeoJSON form GeoPDF]({% post_url 2022-04-05-geopdf-to-geojson %}) we did some fast work to prove that we could get the data we need, but now we need to dig a little deeper to put it into a format that we think we can use.

 ## All GeoPDF Content to JSON
-Create JSON files containing all of the data retrieved with the GDAL library with the script below.
+Create JSON files containing all the data retrieved with the GDAL library with the script below.

 ```python
 # PDF2JSON.py